dphogit/ConstructQA/README.md

 #### Vector Database - Qdrant

+Make sure to grab the relevant data files from the Google Drive folder and place them in the `backend/data` folder.

+All clauses (required to run the seed script):
+- `clause_vectors.npy`
+- `clauses_df.csv`

+For testing:
+- `fire-clauses.json`
+- `fire-clauses.npy` (this can also be produced by running all cells in the [`fire-clauses.ipynb`](./backend/notebooks/fire-clauses.ipynb) notebook)

 This project uses [Qdrant](https://qdrant.tech/) for it vector database to store embeddings.

-As per the Quickstart guide, the easiest way to run Qdrant is using [Docker](https://docs.docker.com/get-docker/) so make sure you have that installed and setup.
+As per the Qdrant Quickstart guide, the easiest way to run Qdrant is using [Docker](https://docs.docker.com/get-docker/) so make sure you have that installed and setup.

 To get Qdrant running on the command line: